-- Collaborate to Innovate - Funding for working with SMEs to commercialise research (Closed)
+- Collaborate to Innovate - Funding for working with SMEs to commercialise research.
+Opens in August.
+(Closed)

 - CRUK Biotherapeutic Drug Discovery Project Awards - Aims to increase the availability of biotherapeutic drugs for the management of cancer.
 Awards can support early stage translational research with a clear pathway towards further biotherapeutic development, typically one to three years.
 (Closed)

 - CRUK Small Molecule Drug Discovery Project Awards - Support research towards identification/validation of new targets, and the discovery of novel small molecule therapeutic/preventative agents.
 They particularly welcome applications at the target validation stages, typically one to three years.
 (Closed)

 Department for Digital, Culture, Media & Sport (DCMS): 5G Create Competition - Grants of between £250,000 and £5 million per project will be provided.
 Open to applications from consortia from the public, private, third, research or academic sectors (Open until 1 June 2020)

 - Innovate UK Smart Grant - The industry-academia collaboration scheme requirement to have at least one SME partner.
 All proposals must be business focused, rather than pure research.
 Applications can come from any area of technology, science or engineering and be applied to any part of the economy.
 (Open until 27 May 2020)

 - Innovate UK Women in Innovation Awards - £3 million and a package of business support to help inventions by women and young people like clean energy solutions and healthcare services.
 (To be announced)

 - Innovate UK iCure - Offers university researchers with commercially-promising ideas up to £35k to ‘get out of the lab’ and validate their ideas in the marketplace (Open until 11 November 2020)